JeanMarcGaller/agentic_ai_evaluation/README.md

 ## 🛠️ How It Works

 1. 📥 **Load questions** from a small sample of the HotpotQA dataset
-2. 🧞‍♂️ **Responder agent** generates an initial answer using internal knowledge or Tavily web search
+2. 🧞‍♂️ **Responder agent** generates an initial answer using internal knowledge or Tavily-Websearch
 3. 🧞 **Revisor agent** critiques and improves the initial response using new context or tool results
 4. ⚖️ **LLM evaluator** scores both answers on multiple criteria and performs a pairwise comparison
-5. 💾 **Save results** to `results.json` for analysis or reporting
+5. 💾 **Save results** to results.json for analysis or reporting

 ---